Go to the Nature Institute’s home page

 3. Figure 3.2 credit: from Rao et al. 2014.

-4. The quote comes from the author’s video abstract of their paper in Cell.
+4. The quote comes from the authors’ video abstract of their paper in Cell.
 See Rao 2014.

 5. Toward the end of the Human Genome Project in 2000, according to a report in Nature, “geneticists were running a sweepstake on how many genes humans have, and wagers ranged from tens of thousands to hundreds of thousands.
 Almost two decades later, scientists armed with real data still can’t agree on the number”.
 Current estimates tend to run between 19,000 and 22,000, but recent criticisms “underscore just how difficult it is to identify new genes, or even to define what a gene is” (Willyard 2018).

 6. Lavelle 2009.
 Nucleoproteins are proteins bound up with DNA or RNA.
+A nucleoprotein complex would be a complex of DNA or RNA plus protein.

 Tags: chromosome/dynamics; chromosome/in 3D space; gene regulation; genome/organization